Discover the JOMO(campus) Impact

 Is your school next?

-Snapshot from a JOMO college or high school near you
+At a JOMO campus near you

 A big part of who we are is who we work with.
 We are proud to partner with these schools and school associations.